pbrstv/microsocks-zig/README.md

 retains the same properties: lightweight, minimal resource usage, and gracefully copes with resource depletion.

-The goal of this project is to provide a lightweight, cross-platform SOCKS5 server that can be easily compiled from source for various architectures and operating systems.
+The project was created to learn the Zig programming language.

 ## Supported Socks5 Features
 - Authentication: none, password